Wasserstein bounds for non-linear Gaussian filters: Wasserstein distance

 Ley \etal~\cite{LeyReinertSwan2015} have derived an upper bound for the Wasserstein distance between two univariate Gaussians directly, without using \cref{thm:WasLpInEq}.
-However, in the $d$-dimensional case bounds seem to exist only when both Gaussians are centered (i.e., $\muug_\mX = \muug_\mZ = \mZero$).
-In this centered case~\cite[Exr.\@~4.5.3]{NourdinPeccati2012},
+However, in the multivariate case bounds derived in this way seem to exist only for centered Gaussians~\cite[Exr.\@~4.5.3]{NourdinPeccati2012}.

-It is interesting to note that~\eqref{eq:WasGBound} can be better of the two and will be therefore used in \cref{sec:WasBounds}.
-For example, selecting